 Sometimes a generous donor will have previously dropped off travel-size toiletries that the volunteers offer to the clients.
 Two times a year, volunteers and donors give each dinner client a tote bag that's filled with seasonal toiletries, clothing, snacks, and other personal items.

 Elizabeth "Betty" Colnaghi

-Twelve years later, the generous donation of "Elizabeth House" made it possible for FISH of Laurel to open a soup kitchen that fed a hot evening meal to area homeless folks, seven days each week.
-Bag lunches were offered at the end of the meal so folks would have some food for the next day.
+Twelve years later, the generous donation of "Elizabeth House" made it possible for FISH of Laurel to open a soup kitchen that feeds a hot evening meal to area folks in need, seven days each week.
+Bag lunches are offered at the end of the meal so folks will have some food for the next day.
 Can one person make a difference in their community?
 We think so!